hove-io/navitia/documentation/slate/source/includes/isochrones.md

 Isochrone computing exposes information under two formats:

--   either [Journeys](#journeys) service which provides a list with all the reachable stops at a moment from a potential destination with their respective arrival times, travel times and number of matches.
+-   either [Journeys](#journeys) service which provides a list with all the reachable stops at a given time from a potential destination with their respective arrival times, travel times and number of matches.
 Here is a fiddle example:

 <a